eswar-sai-kumar/DevOps/1_EC2_server_launch/README.md

 # EC2 Server Launch

 We will launch EC2 server here.
 We will generate public key(.pub extension) and private key(.pem file) pair in Linux.
 After we import key pair in AWS.
 We create firewall(creating security group).
-We launch EC2 server.
+We launch EC2 server and practice some commands

 # Process
 ![ss1](https://github.com/user-attachments/assets/0d438925-3eff-4281-b0d1-e3e26efc4f77)